wfischer42/face-shield/README.md

-# face-shield
+# M4C Face Shield - Forked from Prusa
-Make4Covid Face Shield, forked from Prusa.
+The Make4Covid Face Shield, forked from Prusa.

 This repo contains the face shield currently in production by the Make4Covid organization.
 The Make4Covid design is based on the design from Prusa.